Albluca/rRoma/README.md

 At this point, the RStudio web interface containing rRoma and the [rRomaDash interface](https://github.com/Albluca/rRomaDash) will be availabe.

-In Unix-like systems, the interface will be available at the address <http://localhost:8787>.
-It is then possible to access the interface by using "rstudio" as the username and password.
+In Unix-like systems, the interface will be available at the address
+<http://localhost:8787>.
+It is then possible to access the interface by
+using "rstudio" as the username and password.

-On windows, it may be necessary to replace localhost with the address of the machine.
-If any problem is encountered see the instruction [here](https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image).
+On windows systems, it may be necessary to replace localhost with a different address.
+On windows 10 professional, the docker image will be accessuible at the address <http://127.0.0.1:8787>.

+Further instructions to troubleshoot any difficulty related to accessing the rstudio interface can be found [here](https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image).

 After starting the interface, it is possible to write r code as in the